tallen-hashicorp/vault-azure-ad-k8s-example/README.md

         - 9:51 PM ran `terraform apply` on `1-dynamic-credentials-tenant1` to make tenant using that client_id.
         - 9:53 PM tested `vault read azure/creds/tenant1` got `The identity of the calling application could not be established.`, will test tomorrow.
         - Still running into `was not found in the directory 'Default Directory'`.
 I feel like this is a permission issue as I'm trying to grant owner, but not sure at this stage.
-        - Belive this is now fixed
+        - Believe this is now fixed

 ## To Deploy